Submission JPG FAQ

 • Always shoot your image without glass!
 Reflections will distort the actual color.

-• Try to take your photo in sunlight, preferably in shade.
+• Try to take your photo in indirect daylight.

 • Neon light gives a blue cast, incandescent light gives a warm cast and LEDS can wash out the color. • Compare the image to your painting, match color as close as possible.